damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 This is required if you need to wait for a json configuration file to load.

+### @Output() onAuthorizationResult: EventEmitter<AuthorizationResult>

+ This event returns the result of the authoriazation callback.
+It is only used if the trigger_authorization_result_event configuration property is set to true.
 ### checkSessionChanged: boolean;

 This boolean is set to throurg when the OpenID session management recieves a message that the server session has changed.